alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 Parramatta River Transformation

 The City of Parramatta is moving forward with plans to transform the Parramatta River and bring to life the vision for Parramatta as Sydney’s Central River City.
+Revitalisation of the Parramatta River is being realised through several landmark projects both in the CBD and alongside the creeks and tributaries of the Parramatta River.

-Current Parramatta River projects:
+Parramatta River Vision

 • City of Parramatta is excited to be delivering a unique lookout experience at the heart of the Parramatta River Foreshore at Stewart Street Reserve.